"6 aus 49" - Germany's Most Popular Lottery

 What Is the German Lotto?

-How to Play the German Lotto
+How to Bet on the German Lotto

 See, the very last number of your serial number is also the Superzahl, or "Super Number".
 In essence it has the same function as the Bonus Ball in the Irish Lotto, except, of course, that, in typical German fashion, it's more compact and efficient.

 So, whereas the Lotto you match six to hit the top prize, or match five plus the bonus to hit tier two, the German Lotto jackpot is awarded for matching all six numbers AND the bonus ball.
-So it's much harder to hit the jackpot, resulting in more rollovers and much bigger jackpots, not to mention an additional prize tier.
+So it's much harder to hit the jackpot, resulting in more rollovers and much bigger jackpots, not to mention an additional prize division.

 Germans who play the game in-store aren't able to pick their own Superball number - but you can!